 Read More – How to use excel for inventory management

-If you use Excel Sheets for inventory management, you must be used to sitting for hours reviewing sheets for any possible errors.
-A digital inventory management doesn’t require you to do that as it automatically updates inventory after each purchase order is passed.
+If you use Excel Sheets for inventory management, you must be sitting for hours reviewing sheets for any possible errors.
+Digital inventory management doesn’t require you to do that as it automatically updates inventory after each purchase order is passed.
 This reduces the room for errors.
 It also improves the visibility of the stock as compared to long Excel sheets.

 4. Areas Of Opportunity To Pivot